 Uses and Disclosures of Your Protected Health Information Permitted by Law

-According to the law, we may use or disclose your PHI to and/or for the following purposes:
+According to law, we may use or disclose your PHI any one of the following purposes:

 (2) Payment.
 To obtain payment for services that we provide to you.
 This may include such activities as verifying your coverage, coordinating your benefits from a second payer, or processing an insurance claim and obtaining payment.

 (3) Operations.
 For clinic operations, which may include administration and planning programs that improve the quality and effectiveness of the care that we provide you.
 Such programs may include business-planning activities, assessing and maintaining services, and conducting clinical quality assessment and improvement activities.

 (4) Business Associates.
 There are some services we provide through contracts with our business associates.
 In such situations, we may disclose your personal health information to our business associates so that they can perform the job we asked them to do.
 We require all business associates to appropriately safeguard your information in accordance with applicable law.

 (5) Individuals Involved in Your Care or Payment for Your Care.
 To a family member, a close personal friend, or any other person identified by you if we (a) obtain your agreement, (b) provide you with the opportunity to object to the disclosure and you do not object, or (c) reasonably infer that you do not object to the disclosure.

 (6) Health Care Communications.
 To identify health-related services and products that may be beneficial to you and contact you about those services and products.

 (7) Public Health Activities.
 To report the following to public health authorities, government authorities, or other services authorized by law to receive such reports: (a) health information for the purpose of preventing or controlling disease, injury or disability; (b) child, adult or elder abuse or neglect; (c) domestic violence; and (d) information about products under the jurisdiction of the US Food and Drug Administration.